nashetty/Java-Masters-Final-Project-group-1/documentation/docker_instructions.md

 This usually fixes the issue.

-8. **Access the API** - You can access the API endpoints by clicking on the link in the ‘Ports’ column (e.g., **8080:8080** which redirects to **http://localhost:8080/**).
+8. **Access the API** - With the container successfully running, you can now access the API endpoints by clicking on the link in the ‘Ports’ column
+(e.g., **8080:8080** which redirects to **http://localhost:8080/**).
 You can then access the endpoints as usual in the browser or in Postman.